OWASP/AppSec-Israel-2017/index.md

 But AppSecIL is not just for security experts!

-Aimed at developers, testers, architects, product designers, and managers - anyone involved with the software lifecycle is welcome, regardless of type of software, website, mobile app, or any other type of application.
+Over 700 developers, testers, architects, product designers, and managers will attend this year - anyone involved with the software lifecycle is welcome, regardless of type of software, website, mobile app, or any other type of application.

 If you are responsible for, or involved with: